Winny v. Whitesides: Whitesides' appeal

-The Court's Decision
+Court decision

 The three-member court, Justice Mathias McGirk, Judge George Tompkins and Judge Rufus Pettibone unanimously found in Winny's favor.
 Tompkins wrote the decision.

 As to the first argument, Tompkins conceded the Continental Congress might not have had the power, under the Articles of Confederation, to create the Northwest Territory, but declared that issue moot.
-As to the laws governing the region, the Constitution of 1789, "expressly placed this power of regulating the Territory where alone it could be exercised, in the Congress.”
-He noted that rules regulating the Territory included laws concerning slavery, “To acquire property is incident to sovereignty; so it is to make rules for the disposition and regulation thereof.
-To us it appears most manifest that Congress had both power to acquire the Territory, and to forbid the introduction of slaves.”
+As to the laws governing the region, the Constitution of 1789, "expressly placed this power of regulating the Territory where alone it could be exercised, in the Congress."
+He noted that rules regulating the Territory included laws concerning slavery, "To acquire property is incident to sovereignty; so it is to make rules for the disposition and regulation thereof.
+To us it appears most manifest that Congress had both power to acquire the Territory, and to forbid the introduction of slaves."

 Addressing Whitesides' second point, Tompkins rejected the assumption that the Northwest Territory was akin to a separate nation, asserting it was the property of the states and subject to the laws enacted by those states.
-Even in situations involving different countries, he opined, “personal rights and disabilities, obtained or communicated by the laws of any particular place, are of a nature which accompany the person wherever he goes.”
+Even in situations involving different countries, he opined, "personal rights and disabilities, obtained or communicated by the laws of any particular place, are of a nature which accompany the person wherever he goes."
 Assuming Winny had gained her freedom in the Northwest Territory, she retained that right, regardless of whether or not she sought or obtained a court decree confirming her status.
-"If, by a residence in Illinois, [Mrs. Whitesides] lost her right to the property in the defendant, that right was not revived by a removal of the parties to Missouri.”
+"If, by a residence in Illinois, [Mrs. Whitesides] lost her right to the property in the defendant, that right was not revived by a removal of the parties to Missouri."